epsi-rns/circleci-jekyll/README.md

-# Jekyll Bulma MD Test Drive on Travis
+# Jekyll Bulma MD Test Drive on CircleCI

 An example of Jekyll site using Bulma Material Design for personal learning purpose.